exceljs/exceljs/README.md

  Even a PR that just has a failing test is fine - I can analyse what the test is doing and fix the code from that.

 To be clear, all contributions added to this library will be included in the library's MIT licence.

+# Notice

+I have to admit I'm really snowed under at the moment and will not be able to pursue active development of exceljs in the coming months.
+I will however keep an eye on the pull requests and endeavour to merge and release them as they come.

 # Backlog